Pumpkinvine Nature Trail

 Pumpkinvine Nature Trail Description

-The path begins in downtown Goshen, close to the existing active rail line, and seamlessly connects at North Fifth Street to Wilden Avenue Trail, which runs west 3.2 miles and connects to the MapleHeart Trail, which goes all the way into Elkhart.
+The southwest end of the path begins in downtown Goshen, close to the existing active rail line, and seamlessly connects at North Fifth Street to the Wilden Avenue Trail, and connects to the MapleHeart Trail, which goes all the way into Elkhart.

 As you head east out of Goshen, interpretive signage explains the railroad history of the area through which you’re traveling.
 A restored railroad viaduct carries you across a small creek and into a quaint neighborhood.
 A second bridge, equally well preserved, is a short distance ahead.
 After the trail crosses IN 4 at a crosswalk, it immediately rolls into a wooded area on its way to Abshire Park, which makes for a nice rest area.
 When the path crosses IN 4 again, the surface changes to hard-packed crushed limestone for 1.75 miles to County Road 28.